 Callaway is a tiny village located in the state of Nebraska.
-With a population of 526 people and just one neighborhood, Callaway is the 155th largest community in Nebraska.
-Much of the housing stock in Callaway was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 522 people and just one neighborhood, Callaway is the 155th largest community in Nebraska.
+Callaway has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 Unlike some villages, Callaway isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Callaway are a mix of both white- and blue-collar jobs.
 Overall, Callaway is a village of professionals, service providers and construction workers and builders.
 There are especially a lot of people living in Callaway who work in teaching (14.58%), office and administrative support (9.72%) and management occupations (7.99%).